theodi/open-data-licensing/guides/publisher-guide.md

 		odrs:attributionText "Ministry of Justice" ;
 		odrs:attributionURL <https://www.gov.uk/government/organisations/ministry-of-justice>.

-The rights statement is associated with its dataset using the Dublin Core `dct:rights` relationship.
-The rights are described using an `odrs:RightsStatement` resource which has several important properties:

-* A human-readable label specified using `rdfs:label`.
-This could also be supplemented with, e.g. a `dct:description` property to provide a summary of the rights
-* A `odrs:dataLicense` property which specifies which licence covers the re-use of the associated dataset.
-In this example it refers to the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/).
-* The preferred form of attribution is described using the `odrs:attributionText` and `odrs:attributionURL` properties

-In addition to the `dct:rights` property the example also includes a `dct:license` property that directly associates the dataset with its licence.
-The `dct:license` property is already in relatively common use for this purpose and it is recommended that publishers include it for compatibility with existing applications.

-Where the `dct:license` property is included it is recommended that this is used to refer to the same data licence that is referenced from the `odrs:dataLicense` property.

 #### Defining a Rights Statement with multiple Licences

-In some circumstances there are different rights that relate to a dataset (or database) as a whole, and the contents of that database.
-The ODRS vocabulary allows multiple licences to be associated with a dataset, allowing these data and content licensed to be clearly defined.

 The following example dataset is associated with a Rights Statement that has both the `odrs:dataLicense` and `odrs:contentLicense` properties.